PatrickTCB/Plex-Blended-Playlists/README.md

 songSearchTimeLimit = 180 # Time in seconds to search for songs before stopping.
 ```

-## User Configuration
+## Blend Configuration

-The `users.toml` file defines the users and their Plex server details.
-As with the `conf.toml` setup it's easiest to just clone `users-example.toml` and update the variables.
+The `blends.json` file defines the users and their Plex server details.
+As with the `conf.toml` setup it's easiest to just clone `blends-example.json` and update the variables.

+The file consists of a list of blends.
+Each blend has two elements: `name` and `users`.
+Where `name` is just the name you want to use for the resulting playlist and `users` is an object like this:

+* **name**: The name of the user who is a part of this blend
 * **host**: The Plex server's hostname.
 * **token**: Plex Tokens [are retrieved in the browser](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).
 * **musicLibrary**: All users need the same library and your server may have any number of audo libraries.
 Navigate to [app.plex.tv](https://app.plex.tv) or whatever your plex URL is.
 Then select the library you want to use for this script.
 That should send you too a URL like this: `https://app.plex.tv/desktop/#!/media/$serverID/com.plexapp.plugins.library?source=1`.
 It's the value of `source` that we're interested in here, so that would mean our config should have: `musicLibrary=1`.